Associate of Arts in Early Childhood Education

-The Associate of Arts in Early Childhood Education degree is your first step in building a foundation for success in the world of childcare.
+Earning an associate degree in early childhood education is your first step in building a foundation for success in the world of childcare.
 You will focus on important topics in early childhood, such as: development, learning assessment, special learners, and instructional strategy.
-Upon completion of your Associate of Arts in Early Childhood Education degree program, you will be able to:
+Upon completion of your early childhood education associate degree online, you will be able to:

-- Construct and evaluate curriculum designed to meet the differentiated academic, social and developmental needs of young children in alignment with the NAEYC and NCATE standards
+- Construct and evaluate early childhood education curriculum designed to meet the differentiated academic, social and developmental needs of young children in alignment with the NAEYC standards

 - Effectively utilize and evaluate assessment information as both formative and summative to inform and adapt instruction

-- Demonstrate knowledge of a wide range of instructional strategies and behavioral techniques to address the developmental needs of various ages of young children in a structured setting
+- Demonstrate knowledge of a wide range of early childhood education instructional strategies and behavioral techniques to address the developmental needs of various ages of young children in a structured setting

 - Identify knowledge of the unique needs of special learners and adapt curriculum and instruction to meet these needs